BehnooshNasri/project_three/README.md

 ![Alt text](static/images/canada.png)

-The data also shows that in every jurisdiction, there are less number of cases in the last two year periods of teh available data (2020 to 2022).
+The data also shows that in every jurisdiction, there are less number of cases in the last two year periods of the available data (2020 to 2022).
 This suggests that the pandemic years affected the number of civil cases initiated in all jurisdictions.

 ## Limitations

 One of the biggest limitations of this data analysis is the lack of data for all jurisdictions in Canada.
 There are no data for Manitoba, Newfoundland and Labrador and Quebec.
 The lack of data for Quebect is understandable as Quebec has its own unique judicial system.

-Another limitation on this data is the fact that the data does not provide further details on the jurisdiction of Canada.
+Another limitation on this data is the fact that the data does not provide further details on the jurisdiction of "Canada".
 It does not clarify if the data is for the federal court system civil cases (Federal Court, Federal Court of Appeal, Tax Court), or is the data actually an aggregate of all the provinces.

 The data also does not provide us with the level of court in each case type.
-This has the potential of misrepresenting the data as a case that has been initiated at a superior court has the potential to go to another level of court (appeal, bankruptcy, commercial list, etc.).
+This has the potential of misrepresenting the data as a case that has been initiated at a superior court has the potential to go to another level of court (Appeal, Bankruptcy, Commercial List, etc.).
 However the data does not specify how it has been collected to account for these type of cases.

 ## Data and Resources